LeslieR0SS/Roll-and-Stroll-frontend/README.md

 # Roll & Stroll | Front-End
 >***Presentation:***
 >Hello World!
 This is the Front-End of our winter project.
-We are going to integrate our API with an full vanillaJS SPA. that is to say no frameworks
+We are going to integrate our API with a full vanillaJS SPA.
+That is to say n o frameworks

 ---
 ## SPA